damonto/telegram-sms/README.md

 * *ModemManager*: Essential for managing modems.
 * *libqmi*: Version 1.35.5 or higher is required if you plan to use the QMI driver.
-* *lpac*: Needed if your system architecture is not x86_64, or if you need to manually compile the QMI driver.

 ### Installation & Usage